wandersonwhcr/k8s-examples/configs-secrets/README.md

 # configs-secrets

-This example shows how to use `ConfigMap` and `Secret` with `Deployment` injected as environment variables or volumes.
+This example shows how to use `ConfigMap` and `Secret` injected in `Deployment` as environment variables or volumes.

 ```
 k3d cluster create example